OUR WORK

 Mrs. Bartley-Wallace followed up on the discovery and found out that it was their ancestor known as Great Aunt Easter, who had been born into slavery in the 1820s and lived on the plantation.
 Mrs. Bartley-Wallace was fascinated to learn about her long-ago relative, and believing it was important for her family to learn about their connection to the past, she organized a family reunion at Kingsley Plantation.

-A descendant of the Tinsley family, homesteaders in Montana in the mid to late 1800s, Ms. Thompson introduces students to the investigation.
-She grew up hearing stories from her grandmother of her great-great-grandparents’ odyssey from Missouri to Montana during the Civil War and their lives on the Montana homestead where they settled and lived for many years.
+A descendant of the Tinsley family, Ms. Thompson introduces the investigation.
+She grew up hearing stories from her grandmother of her great-great-grandparents’ journey for a better life from Missouri to Montana after the Civil War.